Primary and secondary schools

 - Šiauliai Didždvaris gymnasium;

-Within the International Baccalaureate programme, English is used as a medium of instruction for all subjects, with the exception of the Lithuanian language and literature.
-IBO is a two-year programme (with the exception of the IB Primary and IB Middle School offered by the Vilnius International School) for 11-12th grade students.
+Within the International Baccalaureate program, English is used as a medium of instruction for all subjects, except for the Lithuanian language and literature.
+IBO is a two-year program (except the IB Primary and IB Middle School offered by the Vilnius International School) for 16-19-year-old students.
 Below is the list of eligibility conditions:

 - Entrance examinations are held;